 Remember, the higher the yield strength, the more challenging it will be to form because more stress is required to counteract the material’s original shape.

-Twist is the rotation of a part's cross-sectional shape around its longitudinal axis, often caused by uneven cooling or improper alignment of forming rolls.
+Twist: is the rotation of a part's cross-sectional shape around its longitudinal axis, often caused by uneven cooling or improper alignment of forming rolls.
 This can also significantly affect part tolerance, as a twisted part may not fit or function properly in its intended application.

 Non-symmetrical parts are more likely to bow, camber, and twist due to uneven stress.

-Roll Forming Tolerance Ks
+Mastering Roll Forming Tolerances

 Topics: OEM Roll Forming